shalmali86/Starter_kit/README.md

 # Starter kit - Ethereum Project

 ## Introduction
   This is a starter project kit for Ethereum Projects.
-This project implementes _**Simple Interest**_ scenario.

 ## Getting Started
   These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.